 If you develop PTSD, the trauma effectively remains ‘alive’ in your mind – even if there are gaps in your recall of what actually happened.
 Symptoms might start immediately after the event; or your mind may manage to temporarily ‘bury’ things after the trauma, only for them to re-surface months, years or even decades later.

-Some of the core symptoms of PTSD include:
+The core initial symptoms of PTSD are:

 - Unprompted flashbacks or nightmares, with vivid images of the traumatic event intruding into waking life or replaying in dreams, as if they were happening in the here and now.